webbk18/CAL-Wiki/_Books/DivineDungeon/DungeonBorn.md

 | ![dungeonborn_cover2](../../images/DivineDungeon/DungeonBorn/dungeonborn_cover2.jpg) | ![dungeonborn_backcover](../../images/DivineDungeon/DungeonBorn/dungeonborn_backcover.jpg) | ![dungeonborn_audiocover2](../../images/DivineDungeon/DungeonBorn/dungeonborn_audiocover2.jpg) |

 ## Chapter Summaries
-0. The creation and death of [Cal](../../_Characters/DivineDungeon/Cal.md) at the hands of Necromancers
+0.The creation and death of [Cal](../../_Characters/DivineDungeon/Cal.md) at the hands of Necromancers
 1. Cal's influence spreads as his puddle gets filled with rain, and he discovers [Moss](../../_Lexicon/Moss.md) and promptly kills the first patch he can touch.
 Cal meets [Kantor](../../_Characters/DivineDungeon/Kantor.md), a fellow [Dungeon Core](../../_Lexicon/DungeonCore.md)
 2. Cal meets [Dani](../../_Characters/DivineDungeon/Dani.md) and she gives Cal his name.
 Cal learns how to use his [Essence](../../_Lexicon/Essence.md) and begins to expand his [Influence](../../_Lexicon/Influence.md).
 Cal Creates a [Shroomish](../../_Bestiary/Shroomish.md), and expands his essence to the mouth of the cave
 3. Cal makes his first [Dungeon Born](../../_Lexicon/DungeonBornC.md) Creatures, some more mushrooms.
 Dani teaches him how to expand his dungeon, and teaches him about black and white dungeon cores.